bcpeinhardt/simplifile/README.md

 models, so bindings to async code will simply be different for different targets.

 You *should* use simplifile if
-1. The same code running on JS and Erlang targets is important
+1. The same code running on JS and Erlang targets is important.
-2. Sync file operations will not be a major performance bottleneck (dev tooling, configuration, scripting, etc.)
+2. Sync file operations will not be a major performance bottleneck (dev tooling, configuration, scripting, etc.).
-3. You just wanna do some basic file operations and get on with life
+3. You just wanna do some basic file operations and get on with life.

 If you think you need a different solutions, these projects may be helpful:
 [File streams](https://github.com/richard-viney/file_streams)